Anuradhagupta28/netMeds-pro/README.md

 ## Deployed Link

-The website is deployed on Vercel at the following link: https://6470e059cede841f1ef326bf--comforting-mandazi-1fceb8.netlify.app/
+The website is deployed on netlify at the following link: https://6470e059cede841f1ef326bf--comforting-mandazi-1fceb8.netlify.app/

 ## Contributing